danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/create-an-oracle-card-with-a-data-transaction.md

 }
 ```

-### Key with the example of the oracle transaction format
+### Key With the Example of the Oracle Transaction Format

 The "wpo_example" key value is a base64 string containing an example of the oracle transaction format.